kyclark/tiny_python_projects/README.md

 # Introduction

+> "Codes are a puzzle.
+A game, just like any other game." - Alan Turing

 > "The only way to learn a new programming language is by writing programs in it." - Dennis Ritchie

 I believe you can learn serious things through silly games.
 I also think you will learn best by *doing*.
 This is a book of programming exercises.
 Each chapter includes a description of a program you should write with examples of how the program should work.
 Most importantly, each program includes tests so that you know if your program is working well enough.